 How far can a dog run in a day?

 Most dogs can run between 2 to 5 miles in a day, depending on their breed, size, and health condition.
 You should never push your dog to run too much from the onset, but rather increase the distance gradually.
 Always have water readily available for them and look out for signs of them slowing down or heavy panting.

 When to stop looking for a lost dog?

-As a general rule, you should immediately search for your dog the moment you realised it has gone missing as the first 24 hours is crucial.
-Chances of recovering your dog goes down between 5% -65% after the first 24 hours.
-While there are also statistics to show more successful findings of lost dogs within the first 30 days, there have been cases where dogs were returned to the owners months or even years after.
+As a general rule, you should immediately search for your dog the moment you realised it has gone missing as the first 24 hours are crucial.
+The chances of recovering your dog go down between 5% -65% after the first 24 hours.
+While there are also statistics to show more successful findings of lost dogs within the first 30 days, there have been cases where dogs were returned to their owners months or even years after.
 Therefore, you may choose to look for your dog as long as you want although the chance of recovery may become slimmer as the months pass.

 In conclusion: How long can dogs survive in the woods?

 If you find yourself in a situation where your dog has run into the woods and not returned, the key thing is not to panic.